whitneyburton/portfolios/students/1605/caleb-cowen/20160923-caleb-cowen-m3.markdown

 For Lin:
 I really enjoyed having you on this project.
 You had some great insights and your styling skills are awesome.
 Try to be more involved in the implementation of code.
 You have great input!

+For David:
+You were totally dedicated and probably the hardest working out of all of us on this project.
+Your work ethic was an inspiration to try harder even when I was having trouble with the code.

+For Zack:
+It was a blast working with you on this project.
+I could really see your enthusiasm and passion for what we were doing, and it was totally contagious.
+The only advice I might have is try not to get in your head when dealing with a problem.
+You’ve got all the skills necessary and more for the task at hand

 ### Playing a Part